 Trust in yourself

-Ricardo Gómez, co-founder and sales director of BeMobile Client and EU MBA alumnus, thinks self belief and a willingess to take a risk are crucial.
+Ricardo Gómez, EU MBA alumnus, thinks self belief and a willingess to take a risk are crucial.

 “I think it’s really important to trust in yourself.
 Understand that whatever comes to your mind comes because of something.
 You should give it a chance.”